llctrautmann/Obsidian/Concepts/Bienayme's Identity.md

 ## Independent events
 For independent events I know that the covariance will be 0.
 So the original formula reduces into the sum of the variances.
-Which is in line with some previously noted [[Interactions between Random Variables]].
+Which is in line with some previously noted [[Variance of the sum of RVs]].